midas(1) midas(1)

 DESCRIPTION

-midas allows one to assess and adjust the alignment between pairs of
+Midas allows one to assess and adjust the alignment between pairs of

 images.
 It is typically used to align images from serial sections and